Agathonas/terracon-hex-quest/README.md

 <li>Master game development fund vault</li>
 </ul>

 <b>Prestige meaning:</b> Based off this you will be ranked in games leaderboard.
 The top players will receive larger % of fees that are split in between.
-The better you are at this game, the more revenue your $THEX tokens will generate.
+The better you are at this game, the more revenue your $THEXQ tokens will generate.

 <h2>Terracon Hex Quest minigame ERC721 token</h1>